Manage multidimensional data in a table

 Import/export the options of your “Select” columns

-Because it would have been a nightmare to mix up the columns configuration and the options of the select columns in the same file, we've created distinct import and export profiles for the options: the table option import and table option export; in CSV or XLSX format.
+To maintain clarity and prevent confusion between column configurations and select column options within the same file, we have introduced separate import and export profiles specifically for options.
+These include the table option import and table option export, available in CSV or XLSX format.
 To know more about imports, please check out the dedicated article, and for exports, everything you need to know is in this article.

 And if you are comfortable with the API, you can retrieve the table options within the Attribute that exceeds endpoints, as seen in our API documentation.